Club América: Notable managers

-The following managers have won at least one trophy while in charge at América:
+The following managers have won at least one trophy while in charge of América:

 Presidents

 Since the club was established in 1916, América has had 27 club presidents, with the first being Florencio Domínguez, who served from 1916 to 1920.
 Guillermo Cañedo de la Bácerna is the club's longest-serving president who served from 1961 to 1981.
 Filiberto Zapata had the shortest term in the club's history – serving less than year – in 1940.
 The current sporting president is Santiago Baños.

 In 1951, actor and comedian Cantinflas was named Honorary President of the club.